dinosawrusrex/poker-hand-evaluator/README.md

 is the right term or if the way I called on the methods reflects this term).

-I also dealt with a scenario that was previously unaccounted for, that is given two hands are indentical and the highest matching cards are also identical.
+I also dealt with a scenario that was previously unaccounted for, that is given two hands are identical and the highest matching cards are also identical.
 My initial code would not handle this correctly.
 Now it does, but I have more work to make it more readable.
 I certainly hope this would be the last scenario left unaccounted for, but I would not be surprised if there were more.